lite-xl/lite-xl-plugin-manager/SPEC.md

  this plugin provides.
 Can be used as a dependency.
 * `dependencies`: Optionally a hash of dependencies required, or optional for this plugin.
+* `conflicts`: An optional hash of plugins which conflict with this one, in the same format as `dependencies`.
 * `tags`:  Optional freeform tags that may describe attributes of the plugin.
+* `path`: Optional path to the plugin.
+If omitted, will only pull the files in `files`.
+To pull the whole repository, use `"."`.

 ### Dependencies